Artea/potcoinstatswidget/README.md

 Press Save Changes.

+The exchange rates are cached in the database for 15 minutes.

 The last step is to drag the widget to a widget area (Appearance -> Widgets -> Potcoin Exchange Rate).
 For example your sidebar.
 Optionally set another title, if not then "Potcoin Exchange Rate" will be used as default.
 Click save and you're done.
 Enjoy the view!

 <img src="http://i.imgur.com/6IxCdEu.png">